aebabis/roguelike/BACKLOG.md

 - High
   - Puzzles/Level-Select
   - Using keyboard to look at tiles
-  - Special inventory slot for TheTreasure?
   - Make enemies drop their items
   - Show enemy resistances in UI
   - Trashing hotkey
-  - Enable keys with screenreader
+  - Enable keys with screenreader (role="application")
   - Typescript
 - Med
+  - Special inventory slot for TheTreasure?
   - Weights for random dungeon rooms
   - Keybindings Overlay
   - Tile Contents Panel (Use + and - to navigate?)